avgupt/codeforces-web-scraping/README.md

 - BeautifulSoup library

 ## Get Started
-Run main.py and enter CodeForces username
+1. Run main.py and enter CodeForces username
+2. To print a list of top rated users, run Main.py from MakingAListOfUsers